All children included in public health insurance from 2024. How do I transfer my kids?

 The law transfers all children younger than 18 years of age with a long-term residence permit out of the commercial health insurance system and into the public health insurance system.

 Be aware – it will be mandatory for these children to be in this system, not a choice.
 Once their current commercial health insurance contract expires, it is your obligation to enroll your kids into the public system.
-The monthly fee will be roughly 2 700 CZK (this is an estimate, the amount has not yet been published by the government, read more below), it is the same for all children and the parents have to make sure to pay it regularly.
+The monthly fee will be 2 552 CZK as of 2024, it is the same for all children and the parents have to make sure to pay it regularly.

 2] What options will you have after 1 Jan 2024?

-After this law is put into effect, you, the parents, will have a selection of 7 official health insurance companies to pick from.
+You have a selection of 7 official health insurance companies to pick from.
 They are VZP, VOZP, ČPZP, OZP, ZP-Škoda, ZPMV, RBP.
-You can, but do not necessarily have to, register your kids at the same company where you yourself are insured.
+You can, but do not necessarily have to, register your kids at the same company where you are insured.

 However, since this insurance package is state-controlled, the coverage is the same at all 7 companies.